Serving the Veterans of Shiawassee County, Michigan

 - Provide funding for the creation and assistance of mental health services.

-- Assist Veterans with job placement and resume services.
+- Assist Veterans with job placement

 - Increase the number of Benefit Counselors from 1 full time counselor to 2.